-1. CFSAC recommends that the National Institutes of Health (NIH) adapt the architecture of the National Autism Research Database to setup and provide ongoing support for a data and bio-bank sharing platform for Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) research.
-This platform should allow for both phenotype and biologic data.
+CFSAC recommends- that the NIH adapt the architecture of the National Autism Research Database (NDARJ to setup and provide ongoing support for a data and bio-bank sharing platform for Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) research.
+(For this recommendation, we also said that the letter to the Secretary should indicate that "This platform should allow for both phenotype and biologic data".)